mstjr/bevy_ahoy/readme.md

 <https://github.com/user-attachments/assets/ad1648d9-8a3d-43a6-9e20-886d6bb2eaad>

+*Surf gameplay by Boonie, who kindly converted the Utopia surf map to a compatible format.
+See assets/maps/license.md for licensing information*

 ## What does that mean?

 *Character controller* means that this crate allows you to move characters in a video game around.
 This can be either player characters or NPCs.